G20: World leaders at odds with Trump on trade, climate

 - Concerns are emerging of a trade war as US threatens to impose steel tariffs

-- Germany's Merkel criticizes Trump for withdrawing from Paris accord
+- Germany's Merkel criticizes Trump for withdrawing from Paris climate accord

 Hamburg, Germany (CNN)World leaders at the G20 summit in Germany went into their final day of talks Saturday scratching their heads over what to do about a increasingly isolationist United States.

-Leaders appeared to be at an impasse over trade and climate change, with German Chancellor Angela Merkel making clear that the US' stance on the key issues were threatening to derail progress.
+Leaders appeared to be at an impasse over trade and climate change, with German Chancellor Angela Merkel making clear that the US' stance on the key issues were threatening to derail progress and that talks had been difficult.

 US President Donald Trump won the 2016 election on an "America First" platform that would pull the United States out of several multilateral trade deals and negotiations, as well as the landmark Paris Agreement on climate change.

-She said that "virtually everyone believes we need free but also fair trade."
+Merkel criticized Trump's protectionist trade policies, saying that "virtually everyone believes we need free but also fair trade."

 "However, I can foresee that the sherpas have a lot of work ahead of them tonight to hammer out the communiqué on trade, and I hope that they will present us with a good result tomorrow.
 But I don't want to beat about the bush, the discussions are very difficult."